Last Updated on 3 months by soonxindisplay

 When a customer walks a distance of 3 seconds in front of the store, if there is no good Point Presentation guide to make the customer interested in a specific product, then more customers will not be able to enter the store.

-The key point of Presentation is that customers are not good at mastering too much product information at one time.
-They need to have a single product that stands out and escape the background from the line of sight in color to make people see the product displayed by Point Presentation at first glance.
+The critical point of the Presentation is that customers are not good at mastering too much product information at one time.
+They need a single product that stands out and escapes the background from the line of sight in color to make people see the product displayed by Point Presentation at first glance.

-Therefore, the centerline also played a key role in helping to clarify the theme.
+Therefore, the centerline also played a crucial role in helping to clarify the theme.
 It is not only a visually colored centerline but also the movement lines designed in the store.
-If the store has a long depth, it is recommended to use the centerline to guide the customer.
+If the store has an extended depth, it is recommended to use the centerline to guide the customer.
 The best way is to use bright and warm-colored goods at the end to enhance the attraction of customers.

 Visual Merchandising Techiques.

 In creating displays, most visual merchandisers will often refer to the rule of three, which means that when creating a Retail Display, try to work in three sets.
 Based on how you arrange your products, you’ll want to have three side-by-side instead of just one.
 For example, if you put things by height, you’d have short, medium, and tall. items

 Our eyes are most likely to keep moving when we’re looking at something asymmetrical because they stop dead in their track when we see something symmetrical or balanced.
 The Rule of Three will keep your customers’ attention lo your product displays. longer This also alludes to the “Pyramid Principle,” where if you have one item at the top and all other things “one step down,” it forces the eye to look at the focal point and then work its way down.

 In addition to shops, customers are in contact with personnel, so the clerk’s overall quality, appearance, and behavior need strict training and management.